Voter registration in the United States explained

 History

-In 1800, Massachusetts was the first state to require voter registration as a prerequisite for voting statewide,[5] which was followed by Maine (1821), Pennsylvania (1836) and Connecticut (1839).
-During the 19th century, and especially after the Civil War, more states and cities would establish voter registration as a prerequisite to voting, partially to prevent voting by immigrants in cities.
+In 1800, Massachusetts was the first state to require voter registration as a prerequisite for voting in the state.[6]
+This was followed by Maine (1821), Pennsylvania (1836) and Connecticut (1839).
+During the 19th century, and especially after the Civil War, more states and cities set a voter registration as a prerequisite to voting, partially to prevent voting by immigrants in cities.
 However, it was not until 1913 when Nebraska became the first state to establish a permanent statewide voter register, overseen by an election commissioner.

 North Dakota abolished voter registration in 1951 for state and federal elections, the only state to do so.
-It has since 2004 required voters to produce ID at time of casting a vote.
-This has led to North Dakota being accused of voter suppression because many Native American were denied a vote because the address on their tribal IDs had a post office box address, which continues to be a common practice.[7]
+Since 2004 it has required voters to produce ID at time of casting a vote.
+This has led to North Dakota being accused of voter suppression because many Native American were denied a vote because the address on their tribal IDs had a post office box address, which continues to be a common practice.[8]

 In 2002, Arizona made online voter registration available.
 In 2016, Oregon became the first state to implement a fully automatic (opt-out) voter registration system tied to the process of issuing driver licenses and ID cards.